 The Director of the Office of the Director of National Intelligence shall establish an IC-wide committee to promote accessible ICT systems at all levels of the Federal IC workforce.

 i.
-Establish IC-wide standards on the development, procurement, and maintenance, and use ICT systems to insure that are accessible to people with disabilities; insure standards provide access to and use of information and data to persons with disabilities that is consistent to access and use of information for persons without disabilities.
+Establish IC-wide standards on the development, procurement, and maintenance, and use of ICT systems to insure that they are accessible to people with disabilities; such standards provide access to and use of information and data to persons with disabilities that is consistent to access and use of information for persons without disabilities.
 The committee shall coordinate updating, development, and acquisition of accessible systems within the IC;

 ii.
-Establish procedures for agencies to apply for the national security exception in Section 508 of the Rehabilitation Act, which will be available on a case-by case basis through this Committee.
+Establish procedures for agencies to apply for the national security exception in Section 508 of the Rehabilitation Act (508 exception), which will be available on a case-by case basis through this Committee.
 The exception can be used as a last resort when ICT engineers, security, and other relevant groups have tried and failed at delivering an accessible system.

-iii. set a timeline not to exceed 2 years by which all currently noncompliant systems will be evaluated under the new standard for 508 exemption, and during which any system not deemed to qualify for the exemption is brought into compliance
+iii.
+Set a timeline, not to exceed two years, by which all currently noncompliant systems will be evaluated under the new standard for a 508 exemption and during which any system not deemed to qualify for the exemption is brought into compliance

 iv.
-Review and update other IC element regulations that limit employees with disabilities, which shall include:.
-The approach should include an ongoing effort to unify strategies and implementation across agencies and complete implementation of ICPG 110.1 on Employment of Persons with Disabilities
+Review and update other IC element regulations that limit employees with disabilities, which shall include a review ofn ongoing efforts to unify strategies and implementation across agencies and complete implementation of ICPG 110.1 on Employment of Persons with Disabilities, including

-- A review of facility accessibility to promote the requirements of the Architectural Barriers Act of 1968 and crafting IC-wide policy to highlight accessibility requirements for physical infrastructures.
-Develop a strategic plan for updating domestic and international architecture and infrastructures to meet accessibility standards that are unique to the IC.
+- A review of facility accessibility to promote the requirements of the Architectural Barriers Act of 1968 and crafting IC-wide policy to highlight accessibility requirements for physical infrastructures and the development of a strategic plan for updating domestic and international architecture and infrastructures to meet accessibility standards that are unique to the IC.

 - The assessment must include ingress and egress of buildings and sensitive comparted information facilities (SCIF) and location of secure lockboxes at all IC element building entries reserved for persons with disabilities.

-- A review of security clearance requirements, focusing on bolstering disabled employees in the IC workforce and crafting guidance in line with federal anti-discrimination standards under the American with Disabilities Act and the Rehabilitation Act.
+- A review of security clearance requirements, focusing on bolstering disabled employees in the IC workforce and crafting guidance in line with federal anti-discrimination standards under the ADA and the Rehabilitation Act.
 After this review, develop a process for recruiting persons with disabilities who need accommodations in the security clearance process.